Matthew Fisher (New Zealand cricketer)

-Matthew Fisher (born 10 November 1999) is a New Zealand cricketer.
+Matthew John Fisher (born 10 November 1999) is a New Zealand cricketer who plays for Northern Districts in domestic cricket as a right-hand batter and right-arm fast-medium bowler.

 He made his Twenty20 debut on 13 December 2019, for Northern Districts in the 2019–20 Super Smash.
 Prior to his T20 debut, he was named in New Zealand's squad for the 2018 Under-19 Cricket World Cup.
 He made his List A debut on 8 December 2020, for Northern Districts in the 2020–21 Ford Trophy.
 He made his first-class debut on 27 March 2021, for Northern Districts in the 2020–21 Plunket Shield season.

+In July 2025, Fisher earned his maiden call-up for the national team for the Test series against Zimbabwe.

+Fisher has completed a Bachelor of Laws degree at the University of Otago.